-Cleaning agents for marine or industrial cooling system must not be used, these areveryaggressive and can cause damage to cooling system components.
+Cleaning agents for marine or industrial cooling system must not be used, these areveryaggressiveand can cause damage to cooling system components.

 - Run the engine for approximately 30 minutes and then leave the engine to cool down. - Take a sample of the solution from the cooling system, drain the system. - Allow the sample to sit for at least 30 minutes and check for signs of oil and deposits.
-If oil and deposits are still present repeat the procedure. - Flush the system with clean water. - Fill the system with new coolant.
+If oil and deposits are still present repeat the procedure. - Flush the system with clean water.